 Intrinsic motivation is doing something because you love doing it.
 You are not motivated by money, rewards, or any other purpose other than enjoying yourself.

-Examples include: Reading, painting, cooking, sewing, singing, writing and any other hobby or thing that fascinates you – things you enjoy.
+- And any other hobby or thing that fascinates you – things you enjoy

-However, we are going to discuss shifting your motivational mentality and continuing to do exactly what you are doing right now.
-Allow whatever you are doing right now (concerning your career or any other aspect of your life) and allow it to take on a different meaning for you – and it will have a profound effect on your ability to be successful.
+However, I am going to discuss shifting your motivational mentality and continuing to do exactly what you are doing right now.
+Take whatever you are doing right now (concerning your career or any other aspect of your life) and allow it to take on a different meaning for you and it will have a profound effect on your ability to be successful.

 Employee #1 is extrinsically motivated to keep working there.